Levi-Michael/WikiParse/README.md

 ## Contact

-For any questions or suggestions, feel free to open an issue or contact me directly through my [GitHub profile](https://github.com/Levi-Michael).
+Feel free to reach out for questions or collaboration opportunities! or suggestions, open an issue or contact me directly through my [GitHub profile](https://github.com/Levi-Michael).